 - What is the difference between an adjunct account and a contra account?

-- Why is there a difference in the amounts for Bad Debts Expense and Allowance for Doubtful Accounts?
+- What is the Allowance for Doubtful Accounts?

 To learn more, see the Related Topics listed below: